 The Indianapolis 500

 The 500-mile race has been held annually since 1911, making it one of the oldest and most prestigious motorsports events in the world.
 For over a century, the Indianapolis 500 has captivated fans with its high-speed thrills, heart-stopping crashes, and unforgettable moments of triumph and tragedy.
+For decades, it has been universally recognized as the oldest leg of the Triple Crown of Motorsport, alongside the 24 Hours of Le Mans (first held in 1923) and the Monaco Grand Prix (first held in 1929).
+The Race has twice been part of internationally sanctioned championships:

-The race is steeped in tradition.
+The Race is steeped in tradition.
 The Indianapolis 500 is known for its unique format, which includes a 33-car field, a unique pace car, and the traditional singing of "Back Home Again in Indiana" before the start of the race.
 The race also features the famous "Yard of Bricks" start/finish line, and the winner of the race drinks a bottle of milk in Victory Lane.

 Every driver dreams of winning the Indianapolis 500, and those who do are forever enshrined in the annals of racing history.
 The race has been won by some of the greatest drivers in motorsport history, including A.J.
 Foyt, Al Unser, Rick Mears, and Mario Andretti.